Chapter 21 : 20- The Traitor’s Offer

 “Well, well, looks like Bailey did let slip more then we’d thought.”
 And the memory of something else that Marietta was doing sprang to Harry’s mind.

 “Where did that Portkey go?
 The one that vanished when me and Ron disarmed you of it.”
-Marietta’s eyes were narrowed now and Harry knew she was thinking hard.
+Marietta’s eyes were narrowed now and Harry could see that she was thinking hard.

 “You’re lying!”
 Harry shouted.
 As soon as she had opened her mouth, he had seen the lie in her eyes and he gave a laugh of his own.